-In order to start housetraining, right off the bat, we want to create a habit for the puppy where they learn, through experience, where they are to eliminate.
-Once the puppy has developed the habit of eliminating specifically outdoors (and indoor elimination is prevented through proper management), as they begin to actually recognize the signs of when they are about to eliminate, they will choose to go to the space where you have chosen based on highly consistent management.
+In order to start house training, right off the bat, we want to create a habit for the puppy where they learn, through experience, where they are to eliminate.
+Once the puppy has developed the habit of eliminating specifically outdoors (and indoor elimination is prevented through proper management), as they begin to actually recognize the signals of when they are about to eliminate, they will choose to go to the space where you have chosen based on highly consistent management.

 Housebreaking A Puppy

 Here’s how to best housebreak a puppy.
 Always manage the puppy in a crate that is small enough that they cannot eliminate it at one end and sleep comfortably at the other end.

 When the puppy wakes, open the crate door let them walk out, then take them in your arms and carry them outside.
 Do not let them walk to the door or they will probably have an accident before they get there.
 Put them down in the spot where you hope they will choose to eliminate.
 Wait patiently with them, either standing still or walking about.
 Do not speak to them or engage with them in any play, or they will get distracted from the task at hand.
 When they eliminate, provide plenty of praise.
 Then, wait for them to do “number two” (by walking about or standing still quietly).
 When they finish their business, provide positive reinforcement, again.